0x5abe/PlatformerSaves/README.md

 - The Geode team for the amazing tool they've created and inspiring me to make GD mods
 - Nikki for help with bindings
 - Maromalo for testing and suggestions
+- Gtxripmxt for ios testing
+- Memtheturtle for mac testing